madanyc/workfront-learn.en/help/integrations/g-suite-integrations/worfront-for-g-suite-integrations.md

 ---
-title: Workfront for G Suite Integration
+title: [!DNL Workfront] for G Suite Integration
-description:  Learn how to convert an email to a Workfront task or issue, view and update Workfront work from Gmail, and approve Workfront work from Gmail.
+description:  Learn how to convert an email to a [!DNL Workfront] task or issue, view and update [!DNL Workfront] work from Gmail, and approve [!DNL Workfront] work from Gmail.
 activity: use
 type: tutorial
 team: Technical Marketing
 kt: 8813

 ---
-# Workfront for [!DNL G Suite ]Integration
+# [!DNL Workfront] for G Suite Integration

 In this video, you will learn how to: